 The author or co-authors of the selected paper receive/share a cash award in the amount of $1,000 in addition to a plaque and recognition at the annual APPAM Fall Research Conference.
-The selected paper also will be eligible for immediate review for publication in the Journal of Comparative Policy Analysis.
+The selected paper also will be eligible for immediate review for publication in the Journal of Comparative Policy Analysis (JCPA).
 There is no support available for the cost of travel to receive the award.
 The award will be offered on an annual basis but will not be made if suitable submissions are not received.

-A selection committee of four persons may be appointed by APPAM and the JCPA/ICPA-Forum before the 2023 Fall Research Conference.
-The committee reviewed the conference papers eligible for the award.
 The criteria for assessment will be based on a wide spectrum as identified in Journal of Comparative Policy Analysis' Statement of Aims and Scope.
 If a suitable candidate is found, the committee will announce its selection before the Fall Conference.

 2022 Award Winner